apes0/zelo/readme.md

 - wallpaper - sets a wallpaper
 - shortcuts - manages shortcuts
 - workspaces - adds support for workspaces
+- fake monitors - adds support for making multiple fake monitors on one monitor

 # Installation